 East Fork Ikalukrok Creek is a clear water system that joins with Ikalukrok Creek just downstream of the sample site (Figures 1 and 41).
 Only one spring water sample exceeded acute chronic criteria for cadmium, lead, and zinc (Weber Scannell and Ott 2006).
 The pH was near neutral and ranged from 6.6 to 8.5 with lower values in early spring during snowmelt.
-Water has moderately high hardness (median 130 mg/L) and alkalinity (median 117 mg/L), which is typical of a calcium-bicarbonate dominated system (Weber Scannell and Ott 2006).
+Water has moderately high hardness (median 130 mg/L) and alkalinity (median 117 mg/L), which is typical of a calciumbicarbonate dominated system (Weber Scannell and Ott 2006).
 Extensive aufeis occurs in the canyon-like area above the sample site.
-A waterfall exists at the upper end of the canyon that is a barrier to upstream fish movement.